techmentry/techmentry-bootcamp/README.md

-# Welcome to the Bootcamp!
+# Welcome to the Bootcamp

 Hello there student/ teacher/ parent or anyone reading this text.
 We at Techmentry have tried to curate some basic information that you might find useful during and after this bootcamp.
 We want you to enjoy coding as much as we do, however, we do understand that it can be daunting and comes with a steep learning curve at the beginning.
 Having gone through that ourselves, we want to make this process easier and smoother for you.
 Definitely not spoon feed you,